ts-bridge/ts-bridge/docs/reference/configuration.md

 For more information on how to configure the TypeScript compiler, refer to the [TypeScript documentation](https://www.typescriptlang.org/tsconfig).

+> [!NOTE]
+> If you're using project references in your TypeScript project, take a look at
+> the [project references](./project-references) section for more information on
+> how to use them with TS Bridge.

 ## Recommended configuration

 ### `Node16` module resolution